Growing leafy greens from seed is easy.

 - Pick a sunny spot (in the cool season) that has nutrient-rich, well drained, weed-free soil.

 - Sow seeds thickly – meaning put a lot of them into your garden row to start.
-Plant them to the depth recommended on the seed packet.
+And, plant them to the depth recommended on the seed packet.

 - Cover the bed with a cold frame, cloche, hoop house or horticultural fleece.